david-walters/Milestone-2-Code-Institute/README.md

 In future implementations I would like to:

-1. Add more more images to the game.
+1. Add more images to the game.
 2. Make questions and answer buttons appear in a random order.
-3. Have a bank of questions that randomly have ten chosen from them eavh time it is played.
+3. Have a bank of questions that randomly have ten chosen from them each time it is played.

 ### Accessibility